 Billboards – New York

-For Ricoh, the decision to follow an eco-friendly path was taken nearly 40 years ago.
+For Ricoh, the decision to follow an eco-friendly path was taken more than 40 years ago.
 And it's a path that has resulted in the company raising an increased awareness in sustainability, helping to grow harmony between society and the environment.

-To celebrate this and further its focus on sustainability, Ricoh pioneered Times Square’s first billboard to be powered by 100% natural resources.
+To celebrate this and further its focus on sustainability, Ricoh pioneered Times Square’s first billboard to be powered by 100 percent natural resources.
 By the sun, to be exact.

 The billboard is illuminated by light-emitting-diode (LED) floodlights manufactured by LumaSmart Technology.
 Compared to conventional high intensity discharge (HID) lights, the LED lights consume about half of the electricity while keeping the same brightness.

 The billboard's LED (light-emitting-diode) lights will also provide an estimated 50,000 hours of useful life, whereas fluorescent tubes provide only 30,000 hours and HID lights only operate for an estimated 1000-2000 hours.
 Because of the longer lifespan of the LED technology, the lights illuminating the billboard will potentially last forty or more years before a replacement is needed.